Armand Dubois Yankep

-Armand Dubois Yankep (born 17 December 1985 in Yaoundé) is a former Cameroonian footballer.
-He played as a midfielder, finishing his career in late 2016 after a stint at NK Ivančna Gorica.
+Armand Dubois Yankep (born 17 December 1985) is a Cameroonian former professional footballer who played as a midfielder.

+Career

-Yankep joined Inter in July 2008 from NK Vinogradar, and before that he played for FK Rabotnički in the Macedonian First League.
+Yankep was born in Yaoundé.
+He joined Inter Zaprešić in July 2008 from NK Vinogradar, and before that he played for FK Rabotnički in the Macedonian First League.

 In some sources his surname is spelled Jankep.

 Following three seasons playing for fourth-tier Savski Marof in Croatia, Yankep moved in the summer of 2016 to third-tier Slovenian side NK Ivančna Gorica where he played until the end of 2016.
+He finished his career in late 2016.